FereshtehNo/Protein-Structure-Comparison-/README.md

 ## Installation and Usage ⚙️
 Instructions on setting up the environment, installing necessary dependencies, and a step-by-step guide on how to use the scripts for protein structure comparison.

-## Contributing 🤝
-Guidelines for how to contribute to the project, report issues, and submit pull requests.

-## License 📄
-Information on the license under which this project is released, ensuring that users know how they can use and distribute the work.

 ## Contact 📬

 Fereshteh Noroozi - [@LinkedIn](https://ir.linkedin.com/in/fereshteh-noroozi-a90886118?original_referer=https%3A%2F%2Fwww.google.com%2F)